 The hospital's emergency entrance is on the water, next to the Ospedale waterbus stop.
 (Boat lines 4.1., 4.2, 5.1, 5.2.)

-In Mestre, go to the PDF timetable), or taxi., a huge modern hospital on a railroad line just outside of town.
-From downtown Mestre, the hospital is accessible by train, bus 24H (see
+In Mestre, go to the, a huge modern hospital on a railroad line just outside of town.
+From downtown Mestre, the hospital is accessible by train, bus 24H, or taxi.

 For minor illnesses and injuries, or for dental emergencies, ask your hotel concierge or receptionist for a referral.